hugo-toha/guides/content/posts/configuration/sections/about/index.md

 ### Add Your Social Links

-Now, we are going to add some links to your various profiles such as `LinkedIn`, `Twitter`, `Github` etc. Add the following `socialLinks` section in your `about.yaml` file,
+To add links to your various profiles such as LinkedIn, Twitter, and Github, include the following `socialLinks` section in your `about.yaml` file:

 ```yaml
 # your social links